Antonio Añoveros Ataún: Family and youth

-None of the sources consulted provides information on Añoveros' political activities prior to the July 1936 coup.
+None of the sources referenced below provides information on Añoveros' political activities prior to the July 1936 coup.
 Upon the outbreak of the Civil War his older brother, Julio Añoveros Ataún, joined the Carlist Requeté militia; Antonio followed suit and enlisted as a chaplain.
 The exact unit, timing and location of his service are not known; one author claims he served in hospitals and similar facilities, though also in a machine-gun battalion.
 He is recorded as having administered sacraments also to the Republican soldiers.
 Añoveros was involved in matanza de Valcardera, the second-largest mass execution in Navarre; he was one of 6 priests confessing 52 inmates about to be executed.
 He later claimed to have been terrified by the scene and named the day the worst in his life; he turned gray the following night.
 None of the few witness accounts available – including his own – notes he protested the killings.
 Some authors claim the local hierarchy was aware and approved of the executions.

 Prior to the Unification Decree Añoveros featured prominently in plans, drafted by Junta Nacional Carlista de Guerra and to be executed upon taking Madrid.
-They envisioned formation of Christianization Columns, units entrusted with propaganda and religious activities until the Church structures are re-established in the capital; Añoveros was marked to head the Navarrese column, supposed to act in the Puerta del Sol quarter.
-These plans were cancelled by political developments within the Nationalist camp; Añoveros kept serving as a chaplain and was noted in Carlist auxiliary units on the Castellon front in 1938.
+They envisioned formation of Christianization Columns, units entrusted with propaganda and religious activities until the Church structures were re-established in the capital; Añoveros was selected to head the Navarrese column, supposed to act in the Puerta del Sol quarter.
+These plans were cancelled by political developments within the Nationalist camp; Añoveros continued serving as a chaplain and was noted in Carlist auxiliary units on the Castellon front in 1938.
 He did show up in Madrid carrying out proselytizing activities once the city had been taken in 1939: he was noted as engaged in distribution of El Pensamiento Navarro, the sole Carlist daily spared amalgamation in the Francoist propaganda machinery.